 What all this adds up to is that Alzheimer’s, which accounts for the vast majority of cases of dementia, is preventable.
 What is equally clear is that there is no drug that can do anything except, at most, briefly delay the debilitating symptoms.
 The nutritional approach, however, could play a role beyond the preventative, as valuable as that is.
 It may also reverse early signs of memory and mental impairment without any associated side effects.
 If this proves to be so in ongoing trials, the nutritional approach should certainly be the first port of call for anyone with memory problems.

-Test your homocysteine level.
+Test your Homocysteine is an amino acid found in the blood.
+Elevated levels of homocysteine have been associated with narrowing and hardening of the arteries, an increased… level.
 If you have a relative whose mental gears are starting to slip, make sure they have a simple memory test, just to get a measure of the situation, plus a homocysteine test, which is the best indicator of risk.
 If their (and in fact, your) homocysteine level is above 9 units and there are any signs or symptoms of memory problems, we recommend supplementing with a homocysteine-lowering formula.
-This should provide vitamin B6 (20 to 100mg), B12 (100 to 500mcg), and folic acid (1,000 to 2,000mcg) a day or, better still, take an all-round homocysteine-lowering formula containing TMG and B2 as well.
+This should provide vitamin B6 (20 to 100mg), B12 (100 to 500mcg), and What it does: Critical during pregnancy for the development of a baby’s brain and nerves.
+Also essential for brain and nerve function.
+Needed for utilising… (1,000 to 2,000mcg) a day or, better still, take an all-round homocysteine-lowering formula containing TMG and B2 as well.
 N-acetyl-cysteine (500mg a day).
 Alternatively, choose a homocysteine formula incorporating a special form of B12, methyl B12, which works best.

 Up your omega-3s.
 To help reduce brain inflammation, we recommend supplementing with omega-3 fish oils, as well as eating oily fish two to three times a week.
-The ideal amount for maximizing memory and mental health is likely to be in the region of 300mg of EPA and 200mg of DHA daily, doubling this if you have age-related memory decline.
+The ideal amount for maximizing memory and mental health is likely to be in the region of 300mg of EPA is short for Eicosapentaenoic Acid.
+It is an essential omega-3 fatty acid found in fish such as salmon, mackerel and herring, and is often… and 200mg of DHA is short for Docosahexaenoic Acid.
+It is an essential omega-3 fatty acid found in fish such as salmon, mackerel and herring, and is often… daily, doubling this if you have age-related memory decline.

 Increase your antioxidants.
 To ensure you are getting the proper types and amounts of antioxidants, eat lots of fruit and vegetables with a variety of colours.
-Think blueberries, raspberries, apples, broccoli, red cabbage, sweet potatoes, carrots and so on – antioxidants such as the anthocyanidans found in red and purple fruit and vegetables are powerful and highly efficient at scavenging free radicals.
-On top of this, supplement 2,000 mg of vitamin C a day, taken in two divided doses, plus 400iu (300mg) of vitamin E, as part of an all-round antioxidant that contains N-acetyl-cysteine and/or reduced glutathione.
+Think blueberries, raspberries, apples, broccoli, red cabbage, sweet potatoes, carrots and so on – antioxidants such as the anthocyanidans found in red and purple fruit and vegetables are powerful and highly efficient at scavenging Free radicals are molecules produced when the body breaks down food or by environmental exposure to things like cigarette smoke, pollution and radiation.
+Free radicals….
+On top of this, supplement 2,000 mg of What it does: Strengthens immune system – fights infections.
+Makes collagen, keeping bones, skin and joints firm and strong.
+Antioxidant, detoxifying pollutants and protecting against… a day, taken in two divided doses, plus 400iu (300mg) of What it does: Acts as an antioxidant, protecting cells from damage, including against cancer.
+Helps body use oxygen, preventing blood clots, thrombosis, atherosclerosis.
+Improves wound…, as part of an all-round Antioxidants are substances that protect cells within the body from damage caused by free radicals.
+They help to strengthen the body’s ability to fight infection… that contains N-acetyl-cysteine and/or reduced glutathione.

 Stay mentally and physically active.
 Keep learning new things and using your mind, and exercise at least three times a week.
 Even walking 15 minutes a day makes a difference.